top of page

 2. Pick an Alternate Successor Trustee

 No one has a crystal ball.
-Thus, you cannot predict if your successor trustee will outlive you.
+Hence, you cannot predict if your successor trustee will outlive you.
 This is why its always a good idea to name an alternate successor trustee in the event your first choice passes away before you or is incapacitated at the time they are to assume the role of trustee of your RLT.

 3. Talk to Your CPA